dusty-nv/jetson-containers/README.md

 ### YAML

-In lieu of including the package metadata in the Dockerfile header, a package can provide a separate YAML file (typically called `config.yaml` or `config.yml`) with the same information:
+In lieu of having the package metadata right there in the Dockerfile header, packages can provide a separate YAML file (typically called `config.yaml` or `config.yml`) with the same information:

 ```yaml
 name: pytorch